Business processes, procedures and standards

 - sales practices and sales policies (e.g. guarantees, warranties and refunds)

-- marketing and promotion (including online marketing and social media)
+- marketing, advertising and promotion (including online and digital marketing and social media)

 - staff training and performance reviews